How DMP Works

 Matchup (DVP)

 Stat-specific defensive data.
-A team can be tough overall but soft on a specific stat — the AI evaluates each separately.
+A team can be tough overall but soft on a specific stat.
+The AI evaluates each separately.

 4